 The coastline of South Goa stretches over a whopping 70 km with many beaches on this stretch.
 One fine beach which is often overlooked by visitors to Goa is the Bogmalo beach.
 Located just 5 km from Goa International Airport, it’s the best South Goa beach to chill out at before a flight.

-Bogmalo beach has many hotels and resorts in its vicinity.
+Bogmalo Beach has many hotels and resorts in its vicinity.
 The Bogmalo Beach Resort is the best one, located right at the beach. with an infinity pool facing the ocean.
 Like most beaches in Goa, you’ll find beach shacks at Bogmalo that serve a range of cuisines, play live music and have karaoke nights.

-I recommend visiting Bogmalo beach if you stay near the airport or if you have time to kill before your flight.
+I recommend visiting Bogmalo Beach if you stay near the airport or if you have time to kill before your flight.
 There are even local buses that run between the beach and the airport so you need not worry about arranging a taxi.

 5. Benaulim Beach

-Locals from Margao city frequent the beach due to its proximity to the city.
+Locals from Margao City frequent the beach due to its proximity to the city.
 Being one of the more lively beaches in South Goa, lots of tourists visit Benaulim as well.

 6. Cavelossim Beach

-Cavelossim beach is one of the beaches in South Goa that only sees foreign tourists and very few locals.
+Cavelossim Beach is one of the beaches in South Goa that only sees foreign tourists and very few locals.

-While the clean and empty beach in itself sounds appealing, it’s the range of good restaurants and shacks nearby that is the main attraction.
+While the clean and empty beach in itself sounds appealing, it’s the range of good restaurants and shacks to stay in nearby that is the main attraction.
 Fisherman’s Wharf (Cavelossim branch) is one of the main attractions near the beach.
 It’s just 2 km away on the banks of the Sal River.

-This restaurant is not only one of the best restaurants in South Goa, but also in all of Goa.
+This restaurant is not only one of the best restaurants in South Goa but also in all of Goa.
 From the soothing ambience, and attentive staff to the delicious fresh food, Fisherman’s Wharf is a must-visit for anyone travelling to South Goa.

 Starlight Riverside Restaurant is another one of the best places to try seafood in Goa.